 KSU and NEOMED Early Assurance (Baccalaureate/M.D.)
 Program

 Kent State University and Northeast Ohio Medical University (NEOMED) have partnered to create an Early Assurance Program (EAP).
-The EAP (formerly Baccalaureate / M.D.) collaboration is designed for students who are committed to practicing primary care medicine, particularly in areas of critical need, such as urban and rural communities.
+The EAP (formerly Baccalaureate / M.D.) collaboration is designed for students who are committed to practicing medicine and would like to secure a seat in medical school while still an undergraduate.
 The partnership provides students with a rigorous foundation in the natural and social sciences and deepens their understanding of medically underserved communities.

 Students can apply to the EAP in fall of their second year at Kent State University.
-To be eligible to apply, students must be enrolled in any degree-seeking program at any Kent State University campus for at least one academic year and have completed 59-90 credit hours.
-At the time of application, students are required to have successfully completed or be in the process of completing two semesters of college lab-based biology and lab-based general chemistry; have a minimum college GPA of 3.25; and be a U.S citizen or U.S. permanent resident (latter must submit documentation of status during application process).
-There is more information available on NEOMED's website.
+To be eligible to apply, students must be enrolled in a degree-seeking program at any Kent State University campus for at least one academic year and have obtained at least sophomore standing.
+At the time of application, students must have a minimum 3.400 overall and BCPM (Biology, Chemistry, Physics, and Mathematics) GPA, completed or be in the process of completing at least 20 semester hours of BCPM coursework (with minimum C- grades), a minimum 26 ACT composite score (or 1240 SAT), and be a U.S citizen or U.S. permanent resident (latter must submit documentation of status during application process).
+The ACT or SAT score may be waived if the student is a member in good standing of the Honors College.
+There is more information available through NEOMED.

 For questions, please contact the Pre-Health Academic Program Coordinator Erin Lawson, firstname.lastname@example.org